rehierl/abstract-properties/08-0-total-orders/3-0-path-iso-scopes.md

 graph, which can then be used to recreate the initial path graph.

 <!-- ======================================================================= -->
-# order of scopes <=> family of scopes
+## remarks

-As should be obvious by now, each strict total containment order `P`, as formed above corresponds with a (total) family of scopes just as the set of natural numbers can be used to form a total order of natural numbers using the default order operator for natural numbers.
+Note that each strict total containment order `P`, as formed above, corresponds with a (total) family of scopes.
+One only has to either extract the set of vertices from `P`, or attach the corresponding order operator to `S`.

+Note that this is simlar to how we see the set of natural numbers `Nat`.
+That is, even though we perceive Nat as a simple set of elements, we intuitively associate a natural order with it.